 What you need to know about Virginia's Car Seat Law

 Today, Gov. Ralph Northam signed a new child passenger safety bill that could help save lives.
-The new bill requires children in Virginia to remain rear-facing in their car seats until age 2 or the minimum weight limit called for by the car seat manufacturer.
+The new bill requires children in Virginia to remain rear-facing in their car seats until age 2 or the minimum weight limit called for by the car seat manufacturer, which can be 40-50 pounds for newer seats.

-If your vehicle does not have a back seat, the child may sit in the front passenger seat but only when the passenger seat airbag is deactivated.
+If your vehicle does not have a back seat, the child may sit in the front passenger seat but only when the passenger seat airbag is deactivated, according to the vehicle manufacturer's instructions.
 The law does not apply to taxis, school buses or limousines.

 Virginia Delegate Eileen Filler-Corn (D-Fairfax) championed the bill with support from Safe Kids Virginia, Children’s Hospital of Richmond at VCU, Children’s National Health System and AAA Mid-Atlantic.